preiter93/wireman/README.md

     ]
 }
 ```
-Within this configuration, you can store a list of include directories, proto files and a default address host.
-Please note that these configuration options may expand in the future.
-In the future there will be a feature in the app that will allow you to manually edit this config.
+With this configuration, the default host address is `localhost:50051`.
+The request history is saved in the directory `$HOME/.config/wireman/history`. `Includes` defines a list of directories in which to search for proto files and `files` specifies all `.proto` files to be loaded into WireMan.

 ## Demo